 Excessive typing or computer mouse use may cause carpal tunnel syndrome, as it is a repetitive motion injury.

-When the condition is not severe, non-surgical treatment options may be pursued
+When the condition is not severe, non-surgical treatment options may be pursued, including the following:

 - Stretches for the forearm, wrist and fingers